Would anyone even notice if the Three Point Contest was replaced by an off-hand layup drill?

 Guys like Jason Terry, David Wesley, Pat Garrity, Cuttino Mobley, Richard Hamilton, guys who barely shot three’s in games at all.
 What happened to the George McCloud’s or Tracey Murray’s or Hubert Davis-essss?

 The 3 point contest has always been second banana to the NBA slam dunk contest and that’s fine.
-But can the 3 point shootout at least get treated with some respect?
+But can the Three Point Shootout at least get treated with some respect?

 Is it not hyped because the league has changed so much that pure three point shooters just aren’t that important anymore in today’s league where everyone is a slasher looking to drive to the basket?